 Wartrace, TN Personal Injury Lawyer

 During the end of the nineteenth and the beginning of the twentieth century, Wartrace thrived.
 It had up to five banks and six inns and hotels.
-Wartrace was briefly known as a heath resort in the late 1800s when wealthy Victorians visited the sulphur springs and wells located here.
+Wartrace was briefly known as a health resort in the late 1800s when wealthy Victorians visited the sulfur springs and wells located here.
 The water was considered so good that it was even bottled and shipped to other towns.

 The Tennessee Walking Horse breed was developed in the 1920s and 1930s in Wartrace.
 The very first National Grand Champion Walking Horse, in 1939, Strolling Jim was trained here and is now buried here behind the Walking Horse Hotel.

-The Law Office of John R. Colvin was established January 1, 2001 in Winchester, Tennessee to give legal assistance to the injured and disabled in Southern Middle Tennessee.
-The Law Office of John R. Colvin handles personal injury actions, workers’ compensation injuries, and Social Security Disability claims in Wartrace, Tennessee on a contingency basis fee basis, which means my office does not charge a fee unless you recover benefits.
+The Law Office of John R. Colvin was established on January 1, 2001, in Winchester, Tennessee to give legal assistance to the injured and disabled in Southern Middle Tennessee.
+The Law Office of John R. Colvin handles personal injury actions, and Social Security Disability claims in Wartrace, Tennessee on a contingency basis fee basis which means my office does not charge a fee unless you recover benefits.